pitch-game/pitch-api/README.md

 ## License

-This project is licensed under the GPL 3.0 License - see the [LICENSE](LICENSE) file for details
+This project is licensed under the GPL 3.0 License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

-* Coming soon
+* [Jetbrains](https://www.jetbrains.com/) for providing an 'All Products Pack' license as part of their open source initiative.